ardatan/graphql-mesh/website/docs/handlers/thrift.md

 sidebar_label: SOAP
 ---

-This handler allows you to consume [Apache Thrift](https://thrift.apache.org/) `.thrift` files and generate an executable schema for those services.
+This handler allows you to consume [Apache Thrift](https://thrift.apache.org/) `.thrift` files and generate a remote executable schema for those services.

 To get started, install the handler library from NPM: